 Ranking in a category

 All companies can have a category ranking, whether they’re on a free plan or paid plan.
-But they must meet the above criteria to demonstrate that they’re actively collecting feedback from their customers.
+But they must meet the following criteria to demonstrate that they’re actively collecting feedback from their customers:

 - The company must have received 25 or more reviews in the past 12 months

 - The company must have the 'Asking for reviews' status.